cuplv/biggroum/README.md

 The file `scripts/sample_setup/config.txt` shows an example of parameters that can be used to setup the extraction and mining process.

-Note that the file paths in the configiration file must be absolute or relative to the path where the script is executed.
+Note that the file paths in the configuration file must be absolute or relative to the path where the script is executed.

 #### Setting for the extraction `[extraction]` section in the configuration file